Table of Contents

 Foundations of Mercy Ships (FMS)

 Foundations of Mercy Ships (FMS) is a 2-3 day course held at the International Support Center in Texas.
 The course helps individuals interested in Mercy Ships understand its mission and the details about living and working onboard.
 It is available to anyone wanting more information but only required for volunteers serving longer-term (in addition to our On Boarding program).
 There is no cost associated with this course, but each participant is responsible for their own travel expenses.
-The next FMS courses will be in Texas: 23-25 March 2020 and 15-17 June 2020.
-For questions and registration information, please contact our Human Resources department at firstname.lastname@example.org.
+For the health and safety of our participants and instructors, this course is currently on hold/postponed.
+For questions and registration information, please contact our Human Resources department at email@example.com.

 Please note: While Mercy Ships welcomes attendees from all over the world, we are unable to provide any sort of visa reference or recommendation for those coming to FMS from outside the US.